cornflowerblu/fleet-poc/SETUP.md

 ./deploy-environment.sh
 ```

 This creates an ECS cluster and registers the task definition for development environments.
-Note that you need to create the ECS cluster first before running the deployment script.
+The script will:
+1. Register the task definition for development environments
+2. Automatically find a suitable subnet in your default VPC
+3. Create or use an existing security group with SSH access
+4. Provide a command to run a development environment
+5. Offer to run a development environment task immediately

+When prompted, you can choose to run a development environment task right away by typing 'y'.

 ### 5. Set Up Load Balancer and ECS Service